ncbi/vadr/documentation/install.md

 The `linux` or `macosx` argument controls (only) the type of blast executable files that will be installed.

-That command will create several directories in the current directory.
+The `vadr-install.sh` command will create several directories in the current directory.

-`vadr-install.sh` will download and install the software packages VADR, and [Infernal](http://eddylab.org/infernal/), the required perl module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the
+It will download and install the software packages VADR, and [Infernal](http://eddylab.org/infernal/), the required perl module libraries [sequip](https://github.com/nawrockie/sequip), [Bio-Easel](https://github.com/nawrockie/Bio-Easel), as well as the